Aeroluna/LunaCoopMod/README.md

 For the prestige focused on stasising things, the P2 just makes Stasis Wards sad.
 This slight buff should help with that.

+- Removed deceleration from Oracle's Stasis Ward ability (no longer has to fully stop to cast).

+Makes casting much smoother.

-- Reworked Void Stasis to target air units and no longer make the unit invulnerable.
+- Reworked Void Stasis into Void Prison.
+  - Stuns instead of stasis.
+  - Stil disables detection.
+  - Can target air units.
+- Added cast animation for Void Prison.

 Ever get annoyed when your Dark Templar would run in and automatically stasis Missile Turrets you were trying to snipe?
 Removing the invulnerability makes it much easier to snipe detection while fighting.
 Being able to stasis air units additionally makes Dark Templar much sneakier against flying detectors like Overseers.